 - Perfect for lunchboxes - they don't crumble easily

-Of course, you can slightly reduce the quantity of sugar if you prefer, but the sugar is important for the best texture and crunch.
+Of course, you can slightly reduce the sugar quantity if you prefer, but it is important for optimal texture and crunch.

 They're primarily crunchy with a slightly chewy centre.